jrpool/phase-3-challenge/README-specs.md

 ### Example Usage

-Note: The example output below is not exactly what you would see in reality.
-(Since the output would depend on the seed data that you add to your database) Use the output below as a template for how each command should display the data.
+Note: The example output below is not exactly what you would see in reality (since the output would depend on the seed data that you add to your database).
+Use the output below as a template for how each command should display the data.

 #### List all `products` from a `section`
 ```